khattari540750/go-osc-voicevox/README.md

 client = SimpleUDPClient('127.0.0.1', 9000)
 client.send_message('/text', 'こんにちは、ずんだもんです')
 ```

+## Queue System
+The application uses a queue system to handle multiple OSC messages:
+- OSC messages are queued and processed sequentially
+- Queue size is configurable (1-10, default 2)
+- When the queue is full, new OSC messages are ignored with a log message
+- Each speech synthesis completes before the next queued message is processed

 ## About speakerID
 The VOICEVOX ENGINE speaker ID depends on the engine version and dictionary.
 You can check available IDs via the `/speakers` endpoint.